microsoft/AirSim/docs/who_is_using.md

 # Who is Using AirSim?

 #### Would you like to see your own group or project here?
-Just add a [GitHub issue](https://github.com/microsoft/airsim/issues) with quick details and link to your website or paper or send us email at msrair at microsoft.com.
+Just add a [GitHub issue](https://github.com/microsoft/airsim/issues) with quick details and link to your website.

 * [NASA Ames Research Center – Systems Analysis Office](https://www.nasa.gov/ames)
 * [Astrobotic](https://www.astrobotic.com/technology)